jkneal/spring-angular-train/README.md

 ### Obtaining The Project

 1. Using Git, clone the training repo [https://github.com/jkneal/spring-angular-train](https://github.com/jkneal/spring-angular-train) to a local repo (ex. '/projects/spring-angular-train').
+Make sure to name your project 'spring-angular-train'.
 You can do this with the following command (assuming you are in the '/projects' directory):

    ```
    git clone https://github.com/jkneal/spring-angular-train spring-angular-train